Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
-* Fix runtime errors in developer mode
+* Fix turret trap handle the same way I fixed regular trap handles
 * Ascension: fix one of the fire trap handles not going down when activated
 * Mule Kick: should you switch to gained weapon after buying the perk so player knows they already have a 3rd weapon?
 * Turn off zombies remaining HUD whenever there is unlimited zombies